Status: in progress

 - Antineoplastic drug exposures among healthcare workers in the non-acute health care sectors in Ontario is not well characterized

-This study commenced in May 2016.
+This study commenced in May 2016 and is in the dissemination phase.
 Ethics approval has been granted.

 Funding for this study was received from the Ontario Ministry of Labour.